braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/zeotap/symphony.md

 - This method does not support the Braze UI features such as in-app messaging, News Feed, content cards, or push notifications.
 - Zeotap recommends mapping the `hashed email` available in Zeotap Catalogue to the `External ID`.

-With the integration successfully set, as mentioned above, you can only create email campaigns based on custom attributes sent to Braze through Symphony.
+When the integration is successfully set, you can only create email campaigns based on custom attributes sent to Braze through Symphony.

 ## Data flow to Braze and supported identifiers